Micro Wedding Photographer

 Affordable Wedding Photography Perfect For A Micro Wedding Ceremony

-Whether you’re having to arrange your small ceremony at the last minute, or an intimate elopement is what you’ve always wished for, I’m sure that you’ll want to keep an eye of the pursestrings.
-With that in mind I’ve put together a very special offer for micro wedding photography of just £500 for 2 hours of coverage, a micro wedding being a celebration with up to 30 guests.
+Whether you’re having to arrange your small ceremony at the last minute, or an intimate elopement is what you’ve always wished for, I’m sure that you’ll want to keep an eye on the pursestrings.
+With that in mind, I’ve put together a very special offer for micro wedding photography of just £500 for 2 hours of coverage, a micro wedding being a celebration with up to 30 guests.
 If that suits your budget, and you’d like to have a chat, then I’d be delighted to hear more about your plans.

 How To Have The Small Wedding Ceremony Of Your Dreams!

 Planning a small micro wedding or elopement means that you should feel free to let your creativity run wild.
-Lets face it, a big part of a wedding budget will normally go on food and drink for your guests, so the money you save here should free you up to perhaps consider a warmer destination for your wedding, or go for that pair of shoes you’ve been lusting over!
+Let’s face it, a big part of a wedding budget will normally go on food and drink for your guests, so the money you save here should free you up to perhaps consider a warmer destination for your wedding, or go for that pair of shoes you’ve been lusting over!
 You may of course want to spend extra on an extended honeymoon, or invest in a videographer, or a wedding album to really show off your pictures of the day.

 Should You Hire An Elopement Photographer?

-Many wedding photographers, myself included, love the hustle and bustle of a big wedding, but if you’re planning an elopement, then it’s important to hire a photographer that is also comfortable photographing a much small event.
+Many wedding photographers, myself included, love the hustle and bustle of a big wedding, but if you’re planning an elopement, then it’s important to hire a photographer that is also comfortable photographing a much smaller event.
 This could mean that they are willing to make suggestions on the day, and won’t make you feel awkward.
 It should almost certainly mean that they are willing to get to know you and listen to your requests in the build up to the wedding.

 Covid Wedding, Book Your Ceremony With Confidence!